 Fences are an important part of a home’s design, providing both privacy and security.
 Timber fencing is one of the most popular fence materials on the market today, due to its natural beauty and durability.
-If you’re interested in learning more about timber fencing and deciding whether it’s a good choice for your own property, read on for everything you need to know!
+If you’re interested in learning more about timber fencing installation and deciding whether it’s a good choice for your own property, read on for everything you need to know!

 Timber fences can be made from a variety of wood types, including cedar, redwood, and pine.
 Each option offers its own unique benefits: cedar has natural oils that resist rot, redwood is very durable but will require regular maintenance to prevent cracking or warping over time, and pine is the most economical choice although it won’t last as long as other options.